-- Companies who are not yet incorporated may apply, however incorporation is required in order to receive the prize money.
+- Companies that are not yet incorporated may apply, however, incorporation is required in order to receive the prize money.

 - Primary applicant must complete U of T’s IP Education Level 1 course by November 30, 2022.
 For applicants who already have a strong foundation in their IP knowledge, completion of Level 1 can be replaced by completion of a Level 2 Topic.
 If you already have extensive knowledge or experience with IP matters and wish to take Level 2 without taking Level 1, please request a waiver of the Level 1 pre-requisite on the Level 2 Registration Forms by typing “UTE Startup Prize Application Waiver” in the field that asks “What date did you complete Level 1?”